MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 ## How data is protected

-The protection technology uses *Azure Rights Management*.
+The protection technology uses *Azure Rights Management* (often abbreviated to Azure RMS).
 This technology is integrated with other Microsoft cloud services and applications, such as Office 365 and Azure Active Directory.
 It can also be used with your own line-of-business applications and information protection solutions from software vendors, whether these applications and solutions are on-premises, or in the cloud.

 This protection technology uses encryption, identity, and authorization policies.
 Similarly to the persistent labels, protection that is applied by using Rights Management stays with the documents and emails, independently of the location—inside or outside your organization, networks, file servers, and applications.
 This information protection solution keeps you in control of your data, even when it is shared with other people.